-Whatever your background or skill set, you can have an amazing career in Communications Technology.
-See how the people profiled here have charted their professional paths – and imagine where your passions could take you.
+Whatever your background or skill set, you can have an amazingly varied career in Communications Technology – all without ever leaving the industry.
+See how the people profiled here have created their owns paths.
+Then imagine where yours might lead.

 Filter careers by job type